ajare/market-sim/doc/Architecture.md

 ```

 Omitting `options` entirely reproduces the default world byte-for-byte.
-There is no CSV- or file-driven alternative -- every knob above is the whole
+Every knob above is the whole procedural customization surface; the only
-customization surface.
+non-procedural way to build a world is an editor-authored JSON (§11.2).

 For the default world: 33 locations (30 hubs + 3 fuel depots) at 5
 ships/location targets a 165-ship fleet; `shipsPerCompany` (5) plus the 20%